openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCFinishNodePoint.md

 ---
 title: OnNPCFinishNodePoint
 sidebar_label: OnNPCFinishNodePoint
-description: This callback is called when a NPC reaches a specific point during node-based navigation.
+description: This callback is called when an NPC reaches a specific point during node-based navigation.
 tags: ["npc", "node", "navigation"]
 ---